ibm-cloud-docs/appid/identity-providers.md

 3. Enter the Google Client ID and Secret that you obtained from the Google Developers console.
 4. Copy the URI that is in the **Redirect URI for Google for Developers** field.
 Paste the URI into the **Authorized redirect URIs** field that is under **Restrictions** in the **Client ID for web application** section of the Google Developers Portal.
 5. Click **Save**.
-6. Optional: To configure authentication for web apps, enter the redirect URI in the **Web Application Redirect URIs** field.
+6. Optional: For web apps, enter the redirect URI in the **Web Application Redirect URIs** field.
 This value is determined by the developer and used to access the redirect URI after the authorization process completes.